About Us

 Our Staff

-We are located in custom built labs in beautiful surroundings at the Wood Centre for Innovation in Oxford.
+We are located in custom built labs in beautiful surroundings at the Wood Centre for Innovation in Oxford

 If you want to be part of a well-funded, fast-growing start-up, and feel that your skills and experience match current career opportunities at Helio, we'd like to hear from you.